GeoffBreemer/DLToolkit/README.md

 `python mnist_lenet.py -d <path to the animals dat set>`

-Alternatively run each example from your IDE.
+Alternatively, run each example from your IDE.
 Except for the `animals` data set, all data sets will be downloaded first if they are not yet available on the local machine.

 ## Datasets
 A number of simple examples use data sets provided with the book, most notably the `animals` data set, which is a subset of Kaggle's Dogs vs Cats data set.
 Most examples use the usual suspects like MNIST, CIFAR-10 etc., which are downloaded using sklearn.datasets or keras.datasets.